-Michael Kauffman M.D., Ph.D., age 53, is a Class I director who has served as a member of our Board of Directors since November 2012.
+Michael Kauffman M.D., age 54, is a Class I director who has served as a member of our Board of Directors since November 2012.
 Dr. Kauffman has been the President and Chief Executive Officer of Karyopharm Therapeutics Inc., a publicly traded biotechnology company, since January 2011 and was a Science Advisor to Bessemer Venture Partners from 2008 to 2011.
 Dr. Kauffman was the Chief Medical Officer of Onyx Pharmaceuticals, Inc., a publicly traded biotechnology company, from November 2009 until December 2010.
 Dr. Kauffman was the Chief Medical Officer of Proteolix, Inc., a privately held pharmaceutical company, from April 2009 until November 2009, when it was acquired by Onyx.
 From September 2002 until July 2008, Dr. Kauffman was the President and Chief Executive Officer of EPIX Pharmaceuticals, Inc., a publicly traded biotechnology company that underwent liquidation proceedings in 2009.
 Dr. Kauffman joined Predix Pharmaceuticals, Inc., the predecessor to EPIX, in September 2002, as President and Chief Executive Officer.
-From 1997 to 2002, he held a number of senior medical and program leadership positions at Millennium Pharmaceuticals, Inc., then a publicly traded biotechnology company, including Vice President, Medicine and VELCADE Program Leader as well as cofounder and Vice President of Medicine at Millennium Predictive Medicine, a wholly-owned subsidiary of Millennium.
+From 1997 to 2002, he held a number of senior medical and program leadership positions at Millennium Pharmaceuticals, Inc., then a publicly traded biotechnology company, including Vice President, Medicine and VELCADE Program Leader as well as co-founder and Vice President of Medicine at Millennium Predictive Medicine, a wholly-owned subsidiary of Millennium.
 Dr. Kauffman also served as Medical Director at Biogen Corporation (now Biogen Inc., a publicly traded biotechnology company).
-Dr. Kauffman has served on the board of directors of Zalicus, Inc., on the board of directors of Karyopharm since January 2011, and on the board of directors of Kezar Life Sciences Inc. In the past five years, Dr. Kauffman has also served on the board of directors of EPIX.
-Dr. Kauffman received an M.D. and Ph.D. in molecular biology and biochemistry from Johns Hopkins University and holds a B.A. in biochemistry from Amherst College.
-Dr. Kauffman trained in Internal Medicine at Beth Israel Deaconess and Massachus
+Dr. Kauffman has served on the board of directors of Zalicus, Inc., on the board of directors of Karyopharm since January 2011, on the board of directors or Infinity Pharmaceuticals, Inc., and on the board of directors of Kezar Life Sciences Inc. Dr. Kauffman received an M.D. and Ph.D. in molecular biology and biochemistry from Johns Hopkins University and holds a B.A. in biochemistry from Amherst College.
+Dr. Kauffman trained in Internal Medicine at Beth Israel Deaconess and Massachusetts General Hospitals.
+He is board certified in internal medicine.
+The Board of Directors believes that Dr. Kauffman's qualifications to sit on the Board include the combination of his significant business, clinical development and leadership experience at public life sciences companies and his medical and scientific background.